TeamAOF/All-of-Fabric-1/README.md

-# All of Fabric by AK9
+# AOF Normal by AK9
 ***Modpack containing the latest &amp; best Fabric mods*** \
 *If you find any issues/bugs related to a specific mod, use their Issue Tracker.
 Only use this Issue Tracker if it's pack related.*\
 \